michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 ### 3. Systems and Processes

-High-performance teams leverage effective systems and processes to maximize productivity:
+High-performance teams leverage effective systems and processes to maximise productivity:

-- **Standardized workflows** for routine activities
+- **Standardised workflows** for routine activities
 - **Knowledge management systems** to capture and share institutional knowledge
-- **Performance management frameworks** aligned with organizational goals
+- **Performance management frameworks** aligned with organisational goals
 - **Continuous improvement mechanisms** to identify and address inefficiencies
 - **Technology enablement** to automate transactional work